 This is usually an indication that the build should not be ran on multiple cores, which is usually the case with the gcc C compiler.
-First run make clean, and subsequently make.
-Then replace your previous command to run the setup.py file with:
+If you're installing VICE with pip, simply restart the process without invoking a parallelized installation.
+If you're installing manually from source, first run make clean, and then restart the process outlined above.